arulmanisi/multisport-anomaly-engine/README.md

 - `plaix.core.ups_scorer.UPSScorer`: computes UPS (Unexpected Performance Spike) from historical baselines and current performance.
 - Methods: `compute_player_baseline`, `compute_match_performance`, `compute_ups_score`, `is_anomalous`, `score_player`.
 - Uses z-score style deviation across runs/strike rate/wickets/economy (placeholders/assumptions); configurable per sport via metric_config.

+## Disclaimer

+This project is fully open-source and uses only publicly available, synthetic, or self-generated data.
+No enterprise, confidential, or proprietary data from any employer (past or present) has been used in developing this project.

 Example request:
 ```bash